 The Colonel Becomes Reminiscent and Harks Back to the Good Old Days when Grandma entertained-Her Zither concerts were so hot they cooked the turkey.
-All the ghastly details on page 48. deer have horns !"
-I shot.
-The shot hit the mark and in a trice he was on his knees before the smouldering gas log, pouring out the whole impassioned story.
+All the ghastly details on page 48.

 "Once upon a time when I first got my reindeer they had no horns.
 They didn't need them because traffic wasn't as bad as it is today.
 Well, I had to build a stable for them thar deer and it came to me all of a sudden I could build a trophy room-you know what a trophy is?" he asked me.